Yousef-7ossam/STDS-Portfolio-Yousef-Hossam/FinalProject/MainREADME.md

-# Final Project: GreenStream Energy Serverless ETL Architecture
+# Lec Task: GreenStream Energy Serverless ETL Architecture

 ## 1. Project Overview & Business Case
 **GreenStream Energy** is a major utility provider managing millions of **Smart Meters (IoT devices)**.
 The challenge was to process a massive influx of high-frequency energy readings and convert them into high-quality, actionable data assets.